ni/nidevlabs/ExamplePlugins/ExampleCommandLineInterfaceTool/README.md

 ﻿# Extending the LabVIEW NXG CLI with custom tools

-The LabVIEW NXG CLI (`labviewnxgcli.exe`) supports custom tools that are exported via MEF.
+Introduced in LabVIEW NXG 3.1, the LabVIEW NXG CLI (`labviewnxgcli.exe`) supports custom tools that are exported via MEF.

 ## How to write a tool that can be invoked by the CLI
 1. Reference NationalInstruments.CommandLineInterface.Core.dll in the csproj.